 So if actual fighting really is 90% mental, how can we control our minds in a real fight, when we can’t hold a happy a thought for 15 seconds?
 How do get that control over your mind so that you can hold a thought for 15 seconds or more?

 There are ways that this can be achieved quite easily (without years of meditation).
 I can’t really do it justice in a few blog postings, as it took me several chapters to really get my head around it.
 However, if you go over to Andy Shaw’s website, you can download the first 5 chapters of Creating A Bug Free Mind completely free.
-I’ll tell you in advance, this book is heavily marketed, but it really is one of the best self development book I’ve ever come across and it will show you how to silence that voice.
+I’ll tell you in advance, this book is heavily marketed, but it really is the most profound self development book I’ve ever come across and it will show you how to silence that voice (without costing you a penny).
 This can be done in days or weeks rather than years.
 As such, I believe that it will really accelerate your martial art training.
 I’ve used the example of Mr Muppetfromhell screaming at you, but it applies just as well to friendly sparring in the club, or focus on your kata/forms.